 Will my Student Finance change?

 Student Loans Company are regularly updating their website with information for current students, repaying students and prospective students.
+There has been confirmation from the Department of the Economy that student loans will continue to be paid into the Summer.
 To visit the Student Loans Company website please click here.

 Do I still have to pay for my Student Accommodation?

 Students living in the University’s student accommodation who wish to return home will be released from their contractual obligations from 3 April 2020 with no financial penalties.
 More information on the process for early contract termination will be provided to students staying in accommodation by email in the coming days.